Level 2 CMAT

-Level 2 Curriculum Management Audit Training, Systems Factors—Governance, Leadership, and Support Services is a three-day training designed to prepare instructional leaders to examine and evaluate system-based issues to optimize the delivery of effective teaching and learning.
-Get the details on the 2016-17 Level 2 sessions.
+Curriculum Management Audit Training, Level 2: Systems Factors—Governance, Leadership, and Support Services is a three-day training designed to prepare instructional leaders to examine and evaluate system-based issues to optimize the delivery of effective teaching and learning.

 Superintendents, chief academic officers, curriculum specialists, content department directors and chairs, district and campus instructional leaders, and individuals interested in becoming certified curriculum management auditors.
-Please note: Completion of Level 1 CMAT is a prerequisite for Level 2 training.
+Please note: Completion of Level 1 CMAT is recommended prior to attending Level 2.

 Townsend received her CMSi audit training in 1994 and has served on audits in Illinois, Kansas, New York, Texas, Washington, Vermont, Colorado, North Carolina, and Alaska.